 3. Organisational profile

 Geberit offers customers high-quality sanitary products for applications in private residential construction and public buildings.
-The systems are used in both renovation projects and new buildings.
+The products are used in both renovation projects and new buildings.

-The product area Sanitary Systems comprises all sanitary installation technology plus the broad range of flushing systems for toilets and is divided into the four product lines Installation Systems, Cisterns and Mechanisms, Faucets and Flushing Systems, and Waste Fittings and Traps.
+The product area Installation and Flushing Systems comprises all sanitary installation technology plus a broad range of flushing systems for toilets and is divided into the two product lines Installation Systems and Cisterns & Mechanisms.
 The product area Piping Systems comprises all piping technology found in buildings for drinking water, heating, gas and other media and is divided into the product lines Building Drainage Systems and Supply Systems.
-The product area Sanitary Ceramics comprises the product lines Bathroom Ceramics and Ceramics Complementary Products.
+The Bathroom Systems product area comprises virtually all relevant furnishings in a bathroom and is divided into the product lines Bathroom Ceramics & Furniture, Showers & Bathtubs, and Taps & Controls.

 For further information on the product range, see www.geberit.com > Products > Product range.

-For 2018 sales by product area and product line, see Business Report > Business and financial year > Financial Year 2018 > Sales.
+For net sales by product areas in 2019, see Business Report > Business and financial review > Financial Year 2019 > Net sales.

 The Geberit Group has its headquarters in Rapperswil-Jona (CH).